Khuzestan attractions; the ancient city of Iran

 The waterfall is 85 meters high and 70 meters wide and it is in Dezful city in Khuzestan province.
-Shevi Waterfall also has a short distance with Lorestan province and it can be said it is located on the border of two provinces.
+Shevi Waterfall is also has a short distance from Lorestan province and it can be said it is located on the border of two provinces.

 Of course, please note that access to this attraction is difficult between Khuzestan attractions, and That's why it's been scandalous.
 On the slopes of the mountain, there is a cave waterfall too, which locals say is miles long.